 Multicultural Student Center.
 The Multicultural Student Center supports the transition, retention, and graduation of multicultural students by engaging them in various support services and programs within a culturally affirming environment.
 One-on-one guidance, consultation, and referral are offered to address the academic, personal, and cultural needs of multicultural students.
-The Hispanic Mother/ Daughter Program and the Native American Achievement Program strive to increase the persistence and graduation rates of students within the Hispanic and American Indian communities.
-Summer opportunities, such as the Academic Program Promoting Leadership Enrichment and Service, African American Summer Bridge Program, and the Native American Summer Institute, assist students with the transition and adjustment to university life.
+The African American Men of ASU Program, the Hispanic Mother/Daughter Program, and the Native American Achievement Program strive to increase the persistence and graduation rates of students within the African American, Hispanic, and American Indian communities.
+Summer opportunities, such as the Academic Program Promoting Leadership Enrichment and Service, African American Summer Bridge Program, LINKS @ ASU, and the Native American Summer Institute, assist students with the transition and adjustment to university life.
 The Asian Lead Academy and Black Youth Recognition Conference provide outreach to the community in an effort to help junior high and high school students develop academically, personally, and professionally.
-The student coalitions, as well as other multicultural student organizations, provide cultural programming and academic support to African American.
-American Indian, Asian, Asian Pacific American, Hispanic/ Latino, gay, lesbian, bisexual, transgendered, and women student communities.
+The student coalitions, as well as other multicultural student organizations, provide cultural programming and academic support to African American, American Indian, Asian, Asian Pacific American, Hispanic/Latino, gay, lesbian, bisexual, transgendered, and women student communities.

 The MSC office is located in SSV 394.
-For more information, call 480/965-6060, or access the Web site at www.asu.edu/studentlife/msc.
+For more information, call 480/965-6060, or access the Web site at www.asu.edu/studentaffairs/mss/mcc.